 If your child's Google account is signed into their Chrome browser on their computer, remember that the extension will monitor web browsing going forward.
 Thus, you may have to visit webpages on your child's Chrome browser (any websites will do) for the Chrome extension to realize there are activities to analyze.
 Then, the Chrome monitoring will reflect on your Bark dashboard after some time.

 Lastly, it can take 15 minutes to an hour after the first web browsing activity occurs for the Chrome connection to show up on the parent dashboard, so please allow some time for it to reflect on your dashboard!

 5. I installed the Bark for Chromebooks app on my child's Chromebook.
 How do I know it's working?

-If Bark is monitoring your child's saved photos and videos on their Chromebook, you should see a Chromebook / laptop icon on the list of connected devices and accounts for that child on your dashboard:
+If Bark is monitoring your child's saved photos and videos on their Chromebook, you should see a Chromebook / laptop icon on the list of connected devices and accounts for that child on your Devices page:

 6. What do I do if the dashboard says my child's Chromebook has "Accessibility Disabled"?

 In order for the Bark for Chromebooks app to fully monitor your child's Chromebook, we will need to have the Accessibility setting enabled for Bark.
 Luckily, it's an easy fix.
 See here for instructions!